pre63/pbn/content/voltapowers.com/articles/mlas-2022-presidential-theme-multilingual-us-energ.md

 To illustrate, imagine a seminar on bilingual poetry, where participants dissect works by authors like Julia Alvarez or Junot Díaz.
 Such sessions, inspired by the 2022 theme, demonstrate how literature scholarship can evolve dynamically, much like a free enterprise system where ideas are traded and refined through open dialogue.

 ![Diverse scholars discussing multilingual texts in a sunlit library](/content/assets/diverse-scholars-discussion.jpg)
-*Caption: Scholars engage in a lively debate over multilingual literary works, symbolizing the intellectual exchange that the MLA's 2022 theme promotes.*
+*Scholars engage in a lively debate over multilingual literary works, symbolizing the intellectual exchange that the MLA's 2022 theme promotes.*

 ## Parallels to Cultural and Intellectual Vitality: A Balanced View